 Process of Single or Double Applications

 In single applications, the new color is applied to every strand to create a base.
 Individual shades can be great when it comes to covering silvery grey hair or if you want to add a little glam.
 The process is generally more affordable, and you will spend lesser time inside the salon.
 The general rule of thumb is that going lighter uses harsher chemicals while going darker is gentler.

 If you have black hair and you want to go on ash blonde or light honey butter colors, your stylist will generally do the double coloring process.
 To begin with, they will bleach all the strands, and they will add the color that you want.
-This can be a complicated process and time-consuming.
-But it is more important that only a professional will do this.
+This can be complicated process and time-consuming.
+But it is more important than only a professional will do this.
 You may also require to do more maintenance and touch-ups on the roots from time to time.